sf-wdi-37/public-library-app/README.md

 * Private methods like `user_params` are simple to implement and give us cleaner looking code.
 Rewrite `libraries#create` using this idea.

 ### Bonuses
+* Add better error handling and validations to the app.
+For example, there are many controller actions that assume some kind of `Model.create` will succeed.
 * Can you add books to the application?
     - For starters, just create a `Book` model and the associated views.
 * Can you add books to the library?
     - What kind of a relationship is that?
 Where would foreign keys like `book_id` and `library_id` live in your database tables?